Armour/Jarvis/README.md

 ## Projects used Jarvis

 * [express-webpack-react-redux-typescript-boilerplate](https://github.com/Armour/express-webpack-react-redux-typescript-boilerplate) - A full-stack boilerplate that using express with webpack, react and typescirpt
+* [go-node-builtins](https://github.com/Armour/go-node-builtins) - List of node.js builtin modules in Golang
+* [go-validate-npm-package-name](https://github.com/Armour/go-validate-npm-package-name) - Check if the given string is an acceptable npm package name in Golang

 ## Contributing